tcharding/btc-wallet-rs/README.md

-# doge-wallet-rs
+# Dogecoin Wallet in Rust

-Command line dogecoin wallet written in Rust
+Command line dogecoin wallet written in Rust.

+Only ever used on testnet, use at your own risk.